Trillium recurvatum L.C. Beck

 Family - Liliaceae

-Stems - To +30cm tall, erect, glabrous, herbaceous, greenish above, purplish near base, simple, from short rhizomes.
+Stems - Ascending to erect, to 40 cm, simple, glabrous, greenish above, purplish near base.

 Flowering - April - May.